nickcox/cd-extras/readme.md

 [~]> mkdir ~\powershell\src\█
 ```

-It's also possible to opt into enhanced file-only or general (file & directory)
+Similarly, you opt into enhanced file-only or general (file & directory) completion
-completion using the `FileCompletions` and `PathCompletions` options respectively.
+using the `FileCompletions` and `PathCompletions` options respectively.
 Note that the `FileCompletions` option is often less useful than the others as you
 won't be able to tab through directories to get to the file you're looking for.